cloudfoundry/routing-api/README.md

 The initial release of this API server is currently in development and subject to backward incompatible changes.

+The purpose of the Routing API is to present a RESTful interface for registering and deregistering routes for both internal and external clients.
+This allows easier consumption by different clients as well as the ability to register routes from outside of the CF deployment.

 ## Downloading and Installing

 ### External Dependencies